mlc-ai/mlc-en/chapter_end_to_end/index.md

 print("Low-level Numpy with CallTIR Prediction:", class_names[pred_kind[0]])
 ```

-In practice, the lowest-level implementation will have explicit memory allocations, so `call_tir` mainly serves as a purpose for us to continue to do some high-level transformations before we generate the actual implementation.
+In practice, the lowest-level implementation will have explicit memory allocations, so `call_dps_packed` mainly serves as a purpose for us to continue to do some high-level transformations before we generate the actual implementation.

 ### Dataflow Block